 Covering the Media Business with New York Times Columnist David Carr

-David Carr talks about the rise blogging, online influencers and reinventing the newspaper industry.
-He has been writing about media as it intersects with business, culture and government, for the past 25 years.
+David Carr talks about the rise of blogging, online influencers, and reinventing the newspaper industry.
+He has been writing about the news media as it intersects with business, culture, and government, for the past 25 years.

-His column, “The Media Equation” appears in the Monday Business section of the New York Times, highlighting the latest news as it relates to print, digital, film, radio and television.
+His column, “The Media Equation,” which appears in the Monday Business section of the New York Times, is a must-read for public relations pros, highlighting the latest print, digital, film, radio, and television news.

 04:58 – Carr describes how his job has changed in the network age.

 06:58 – Carr explains a recent quote from his column, “When it comes to meta-analysis on breaking issues, the web seems better suited to Paris Hilton than patient safety.”

 08:28 – Carr on applying journalistic standards to blogging.

 11:28 – Carr shares his opinion on the role bloggers play in the food chain of the news media and the blogs he sees as most influential.

 11:59 – Carr reveals how blogs have the most impact and which blogs can move a story forward and get people talking.